Did you know?

 While they may not face many threats from traditional predators, as many smaller species of shark do, basking sharks are threatened by human-caused dangers, these include boat collisions, getting entangled in fishing nets, and even hunting for commercial markets.

-Interesting Facts about Basking Sharks
+8 More Facts About Basking Sharks

 FAQs